xavidop/dialogflow-cx-cli/docs/docs/nluprofiler/introduction.md

 cxcli profile-nlu execute examples/suite.yaml
 ```

-The command above will give you an output similar this one:
+The command above will give you an output similar to this one:

 ```sh
 $ cxcli profile-nlu execute suite.yaml